If you’re looking for a strategy to consolidate debt, you may have come across two common options: a personal loan or a line of credit.

 A personal loan is also issued by a bank or financial institution.
 The funds can be used for many things, but they are commonly used for a specific purpose such as:

 - Debt consolidation

 - Upgrading to more energy-efficient appliances

-Once you’re approved for a personal loan, the financial institution issues the entire amount of money to you and it is paid back over a fixed period of time.
+Once you’re approved for a personal loan, the financial institution issues the money to you and it is paid back over a fixed period of time.
 At Discover Personal Loans, repayment plans range from 36 to 84 months.

 Receiving a Lump Sum vs. Access to Cash